[Coronavirus] Refugees across Europe help fight the pandemic

 Dutch and English-speaking supervisors help guide the teams to make sure everything runs smoothly with the locals.

 With places for 2,000 asylum seekers, Ter Apel is the Netherlands' largest reception centre.
-It has also been one of strife, following complaints of shoplifting by a handful of asylum seekers.
+It has also been one of strife, following past complaints of shoplifting by a handful of asylum seekers.
 Such actions painted almost everyone else in a negative light.

 "We have good people inside and we have bad people and we do our best to do what we can to change people to be better," said Dyar, noting their efforts are creating new positive connections with local residents.